 In a January 2010 story in The Lens, Thomas Nash, the city official who managed the development fund for the Nagin administration, defended the award, saying that Charity had spent the money on “soft costs” such as permits and architectural plans.

 In May 2010, a week after the Landrieu administration took office, the city cut another check to DMK for $62,500, bringing the total outlay of taxpayer money for this project to $225,000.

 In addition to the June 2012 judgment upheld last month, DMK still owes $35,000 in back taxes on the property, with another $31,000 due this month for the current year.
 Charity also owes $98,000 in back taxes on another 11 properties.

-Through an attorney, DMK’s Charity declined to comment for this but he is not alone in continuing to benefit from city programs while remaining delinquent on his taxes.
+Through an attorney, DMK’s Charity declined to comment for this story, but he is not alone in continuing to benefit from city programs while remaining delinquent on his taxes.

 Janet Howard, head of the Bureau of Governmental Affairs, a nonprofit research group that keeps a watchdog eye on City Hall, argues that developers “not current on their taxes or other obligations to the city” should not be given city incentives.

 In a 2009 letter to the City Council, the BGR assailed the Economic Development Fund itself, calling it “badly flawed.
 It creates unnecessary risks of waste, political favoritism and giving chosen businesses unfair competitive advantages.”

 The council subsequently killed the fund and set up a small-business loan program.

 Asked if the city had a mechanism to collect back taxes when they issue permits, mayoral spokesman Ryan Berni said he was unaware of any such process.

 Back on track?